 We encourage Collectives to get creative about funding channels beyond the standard reward tiers.
 Get inspired by these ideas, and come up with your own!
-The Open Collective platform is flexible enough to accomodate all kinds of creative approaches.
+The Open Collective platform is flexible enough to accommodate all kinds of creative approaches.

-Check with your fiscal host to see if these options are available to you.
+Check with your Fiscal Host to see if these options are available to you.

 Speaking to niche audiences, like developers, in their own environment is one way OSS can leverage the tangible value it provides companies.
 Examples include CodeFund, Carbon Ads or referral fee solutions like Triplebyte.

 We wrote a blog post about this if you want to know more.

 Give something to your contributors for their donations—swag!
 Sell t-shirts or other items and put the funds in your Collective budget.
 Collectives have been using threadless, bonfire, teezily and cotton bureau.

 Usually, you can set up sales revenue to go directly to your fiscal host via PayPal or bank transfer.
 Then the host can credit the amount to your Collective.
 Different hosts have different policies, so reach out to them and confirm.